oracle/rwloadsim/docs/index.md

 ```
 You can execute ```rwloadsim --deptno=20 emp.rwl``` and you will get a list of employees in department 20.

-An example (with many details left out) of a simulation is:
+Another example (with many details left out) of a simulation is:
 ```
 # Database under test, use a sesion pool sized between 2 and 5
 database testdb username ... ... sessionpool 2..5;